tomit4/vue_presentation/README.md

 Those of you familiar with ReactJS might be thrown for a loop here, though perhaps not.
-VueJS really embraces the concept of breaking down all aspects of development into individualized Components.
-VueJS, though it can support JSX syntax, it is usually highly discouraged.
-Instead a specialized file format defined by its `.vue` extension is parsed by the Vue library.
+VueJS really embraces the concept of breaking down all aspects of Frontend development into individualized Components.
+Though it is possible to write JSX style syntax in a Vue file, it is usually highly discouraged.
+Instead a specialized file format defined by its `.vue` extension is parsed by the Vue library, and eventually applied appropriately to the DOM.
 Let's take a look at the parts of a Vue component.

 Very much like a traditional HTML file, Vue files contain XML style tags that correspond pretty much to how they would work within HTML.
-We have our `<script>` tag, which provides us with access to creating JavaScript (or in this case TypeScript) logic.
+We have our `<script>` tag, which provides us with access to writing our JavaScript (or in this case TypeScript) logic.
 We also have our `<template>` tag, which encapsulates the HTML.
-And lastly we have our `<style>` tag, which holds our CSS.
+And lastly we have our `<style>` tag, where the scoped CSS stylings can be written.

 Each Vue Component's logic, structure, and stylings are encapsulated within each component.
 Technically each Component's `<script>`, `<template>`, and `<style>`